AMIYA-debug/sentiment-analysis/README.md

-# Kindle Review Sentiment Flask App
+#  Review Sentiment Flask App

-This small Flask app serves a web page that classifies a Kindle review as positive (1) or negative (0) using the preprocessing pipeline from the project's notebook and the saved model/vectoriser.
+This small Flask app serves a web page that classifies a  review as positive (1) or negative (0) using the preprocessing pipeline from the project's notebook and the saved model/vectoriser.

 Files added